mathworks/docmaker/tbx/docmakerdoc/automation.md

   |- docmakerdoc
 ```

 with Markdown files in `doc` and generated HTML files, XML files and other resources in `tbx/docmakerdoc`.
-This approach has advantages and disadvantages:
-* :+1: separates shipping from non-shipping files
-* :-1: need to move generated artifacts from source to shipping folder
-* :-1: examples (`*.m`), which are *both* source *and* shipping, are not on the MATLAB path at development time
+This approach has the advantage of separating the shipping and non-shipping files, but the disadvantage that the generated artifacts need to be moved from the (non-shipping) source to the shipping folder.

 ## Generating documentation